Trump tours, touts mask factory — but no mask for him

 “I love Arizona.
 I have a lot of friends in Arizona.
 I’ve had great success over the years in Arizona,” Trump boasted as he left.

 But even as many Americans have adhered to strict social distancing guidelines, the numbers of new infections and deaths from the virus have not decreased as quickly as hoped.
-Indeed, when the New York metropolitan area’s progress against the virus is taken out of the out of the equation, numbers for the rest of the U.S. are moving in the wrong direction.
+Indeed, when the New York metropolitan area’s progress against the virus is taken out of the equation, numbers for the rest of the U.S. are moving in the wrong direction.
 The infection rate is rising even as states move to lift their lockdowns, an Associated Press analysis found Tuesday.

 “I think we’re having conversations about that and about what the proper time is for the task force to complete its work and for the ongoing efforts to take place on an agency by agency level,” Pence said at the White House.
 He said the group could wind down its work by early June.